African Civet

 ~~> The African Civet is a large species of Civet found across sub-Saharan Africa.
 Despite their cat-like appearance and behaviours the African Civets are not felines at all but are in fact more closely related to other small carnivores including Weasels and Mongooses.
 One of the African Civet's most distinctive features are the black and white markings on their fur and grey face which along with the black band around their eyes gives these animals a Raccoon-like appearance.

 ~~> African Civets are most commonly found in tropical forests and jungles and areas where there is plenty of dense vegetation to provide both cover and animals that the African Civets feeds on.
 The African Civet is found in a variety of habitats on the African continent, with it's range extending from coast to coast in sub-Saharan Africa.
-Despite this though, it is not uncommon for African Civets to be found along rivers that lead into the more arid regions.
+Despite this though, it is not uncommon for African Civets to be found along rivers that lead into the more arid regions.~~> The female African Civet usually gives birth to up to 4 young after a gestation period that lasts for a couple of months.
+The only time when African Civets seem to be seen together is when they are mating.

 0 comments: